 What you should absolutely not do is to just ignore empty space in your smile.
 Not replacing a missing tooth can have devastating effects on the rest of your mouth.
 You can risk displacing neighboring teeth, suffer bone loss in your jaw, or even suffer a facial structure collapse.
+Not to mention that having an empty slot in your smile can hurt your self-esteem and your mental well-being.

 There are several approaches a maxillofacial surgeon can take to reconstruct a mouth, but there are 3 methods of tooth replacement our patients commonly choose: